thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/3m-throughput-single-node-performance-test.md

 As we continue to explore TBMQ's capabilities, we remain committed to delivering improved performance and reliability.
 We look forward to sharing more insights and performance results in the future.

-Your feedback is highly appreciated, and we encourage you to stay connected with our project by following us on [GitHub](https://github.com/thingsboard/tbmq) to stay updated on our latest developments.
+Your feedback is highly appreciated, and we encourage you to stay connected with our project by following us on [GitHub](https://github.com/thingsboard/tbmq) to be updated on our latest developments.